Cottage Cheese with Fruit – Great Snack for Athletes

 Cottage Cheese

-The process of making cottage cheese involves adding acid to milk.
-The acid causes the casein protein in the milk to coagulate and form curds.
 The whey protein in the milk does not coagulate and remains a liquid.
 The liquid whey protein is separated from the curds.
-The curds are further processed and used to produce cottage cheese1.
+The curds are further processed and used to produce cottage cheese (2).

-Based on the process for making cottage cheese, the majority of protein in cottage cheese is casein protein.
-Casein protein is more slowly absorbed by the body compared to other types of protein, including whey protein.
-Due to the slower absorption, casein protein is often recommended as an ideal protein source to consume prior to bed2.
-This makes cottage cheese an excellent, high-protein snack for athletes to enjoy as an evening snack.
+Casein protein is more slowly absorbed by the body compared to other types of protein, including whey whey protein (3).
+Due to the slower absorption, casein protein is often recommended as an ideal protein source to consume prior to bed.

 Is Cottage Cheese Lactose Free?

-Traditional cottage cheese made with cow’s milk is not lactose free.
 However, there are lactose-free products on the market.
 Lactaid® and Good Culture® both offer lactose-free cottage cheese products that are good options for those with lactose intolerance.

 Fruit

 When you add fruit to cottage cheese you boost the carbohydrate content of your snack.
-Carbohydrates are important in the diet of athletes, as they provide the body with the energy needed to perform at it’s best.
-When planning snacks, I encourage athletes to pair a food containing a good source of carbohydrates with a food rich in protein.
-Cottage cheese with fruit is a great example of this type of snack combination.
+Carbohydrates are important in the diet of athletes, as they provide the body with the energy needed to perform at its best.

-In addition to carbohydrates, fruit provides fiber, vitamins, minerals, antioxidants, and phytochemicals.
 Different types of fruit provide different nutritional benefits, thus choosing a variety of fruit options to mix into your cottage cheese is best.

 Cottage Cheese with Fruit Combos